 The pro tees are a good challenge for pros and the am tees are just right for ams in my opinion.

 If you like good, hole-in-the-wall type BBQ I recommend Rose's BBQ which is 9 miles north of PBJohnson on Hwy 49.
-The turkey leg is the best!
+The turkey leg is the best, ribs are tasty too.

 6 of 6 people found this review helpful.